Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 The actor model complements cloud-native technologies:
 - **Microservices**: Each actor can be a microservice, running in a container.
 - **Orchestration**: Kubernetes can manage actors (agents) as containers, scaling or restarting them.
-- **Observability**: Actors’ message logs and metrics can be monitored to ensure agent performance.
+- **Observability**: Actors' message logs and metrics can be monitored to ensure agent performance.
 - **Example**: A multi-agent AI system for e-commerce can use actors for recommendation, checkout, and inventory, each running in a container orchestrated by Kubernetes.

 ### Real-World Example
 Imagine a logistics company using agentic AI:
 - **AI Agents**: Actors represent agents for route planning, package tracking, and customer support.
-- **Messages**: Agents exchange data like “new delivery request” or “traffic update.”
+- **Messages**: Agents exchange data like "new delivery request" or "traffic update."
 - **Cloud Native**: Each agent runs in a container, orchestrated by Kubernetes, with CI/CD for updates and observability for monitoring.
 - **Actor Model**: Ensures agents are autonomous, scalable, and resilient, communicating via messages and recovering from failures.